Most Incredible Gothic Cathedrals In European Cities

 Amiens Cathedral – Amiens, France

-Amiens cathedral or as it is otherwise known, the Notre- Dame d’Amiens is the largest Gothic structure in France.
+Amiens Cathedral, or as it is otherwise known, the Notre- Dame d’Amiens, is the largest Gothic structure in France.
 The nave is an incredible 42 meters above the ground.
-With its large portals and rose window, completed in a flamboyant Gothic style, the exterior is striking.
-Inside it is clear to see the sheer size of this architectural feat.
+The exterior is striking with its large portals and rose windows, completed in a flamboyant Gothic style.
+Inside, it is clear to see the sheer size of this architectural feat.

 Seville Cathedral – Seville, Spain